sunyumail93/PacBioWorkflow/README.md

 ### 3, PacbioPASFiltering.sh

-This pipeline requires RefSeq annotation in refFlat format, CAGE peak data, and outputs from the previous pipelines.
+This pipeline requires RefSeq annotation (in refFlat format), CAGE peak data, and outputs from the previous pipelines.

 ```
 #Write the input file names in InputParameters3.txt file